How to Earn Passive Income in India in 2026: Best Sources, Zero Investment Options and Tax Guide

 Let’s understand it better with the help of an example.

 Suppose you have invested in mutual funds or dividend-paying stocks; you won’t work for them every day, but it would generate monthly income in the form of interest payments and dividends.
-In simple words, you made an initial investment which, over time, gives you a return with no or just minimal additional effort involved.

 Why has passive income become important in India?